wibosco/ConvenientFileManager/README.md

 ##Found an issue?

-Please open a [new Issue here](https://github.com/wibosco/ConvenientFileManager/issues/new) if you run into a problem specific to PureLayout, have a feature request, or want to share a comment.
-Note that general Core Data questions should be asked on [Stack Overflow](http://stackoverflow.com).
+Please open a [new Issue here](https://github.com/wibosco/ConvenientFileManager/issues/new) if you run into a problem specific to ConvenientFileManager, have a feature request, or want to share a comment.
+Note that general NSFileManager questions should be asked on [Stack Overflow](http://stackoverflow.com).

 Pull requests are encouraged and greatly appreciated!
 Please try to maintain consistency with the existing [code style](http://www.williamboles.me/objective-c-coding-style).
 If you're considering taking on significant changes or additions to the project, please communicate in advance by opening a new Issue.
 This allows everyone to get onboard with upcoming changes, ensures that changes align with the project's design philosophy, and avoids duplicated work.